-Figure 2 illustrates the cumulative status of building-permitapproved square footage for academic/academic support facilities, including the ASA approved square footage counted during the reporting period, as also shown in Table 1.
+Figure 2 illustrates the cumulative status of building-permit-approved square footage for academic/academic support facilities, including the ASA approved square footage counted during the reporting period, as also shown in Table 1.
 In addition, it illustrates the remaining allowable square footage for development under the 2000 GUP.
 Note that prior to development that results in a cumulative total of more than one million net new square feet of nonresidential development that counts toward the GUP building area cap, Stanford University will complete a Sustainable Development Study (SDS) and submit it to the County Planning Office.
-The SDS must be approved by the County Board of Supervisors.
+The County of Santa Clara Board of Supervisors approves the SDS.
+Stanford, in collaboration with the County planning staff, began work on the SDS during the AR 8 reporting period.

 Figure 2 illustrates the cumulative status of development that counts toward the GUP building area cap.
 The square footage of building permit approvals is cumulative.
-In contrast, ASAapproved square footage is only shown for projects that received ASA approval during the current reporting period.
+In contrast, ASA approved square footage is only shown for projects that received ASA approval during the current reporting period.